 State & Local Business Licensing Requirements

-Certain state permits and licenses may be needed to operate a yoga instructor business.
-Learn more about licensing requirements in your state by visiting SBA’s reference to state licenses and permits.
+Certain state permits and licenses may be needed to operate a yoga instructor school.
+Learn more about licensing requirements in your state by visiting the SBA's reference to state licenses and permits.

 Certificate of Occupancy